inorrr/cousera_learning/generative_ai_with_large_language_models/notes.md

 ![Screenshot 2024-06-10 at 3 05 08 PM](https://github.com/inorrr/cousera_learning/assets/94703030/8d4c0a08-692b-45ca-ac62-4be4d7464d5f)

-Tokenice: convert words to numbers, with each number representing a position in a dictionary of all the possible words that the model can work with.
+- Tokenize: convert words to numbers, with each number representing a position in a dictionary of all the possible words that the model can work with.
+- Each token ID in the vocabulary is matched to a multi-dimensional vector, and the intuition is that these vectors learn to encode the meaning and context of individual tokens in the input sequence
+- there are many set of heads(self attention), each self-attention head will learn a different aspect of language.

 ### LLM pre-training and scaling laws